 The process of her pictures are private happenings wherein the photograph, as a tool to document the moment, is the endgame.
 Schurgers’ works are on the verge of vanity projects, thus commenting on the contemporary urge to take control of creating an authentic self.

 Ultimately, her work will grow into an archive of self-presentation that reflects her life over the time of her generation.
 A coming-of-age story through multidisciplinary installations that represents her choreographed enigmatic reality in both photography and drawings.

-Her work has been shown at Unseen Photo Fair (Amsterdam), the curated portfolio event Plattform at Fotomuseum Winterthur (Zürich) and commissioned projects at Atelier Néerlandais and Carrousel du Louvre (Paris).
+Her work has been shown at Unseen Photo Fair (Amsterdam), Fotomuseum Winterthur (Zürich), Atelier Néerlandais and Carrousel du Louvre (Paris).
 She collaborated with Dutch artist Christiaan Zwanikken, for a performance piece, during the Kinetica Art Fair 2013 (London).
-In 2015 she initiated her first solo-exhibition SAVOUR in a temporary project space in the gallery district of Amsterdam.
-Over the course of 2020 she posted her recent series HAUNT, a work developed in solitude, on her Instagram feed while museums and galleries were closed during the COVID-19 lockdowns.
+Works are held in private collections across Europe and the United States.